SampathViswanadha/DLBootCamp/README.md

 # DLBootCamp

-This repository contains all the slides and material from the Deep Learning Bootcamp held at CMSD in University of Hyderabad from 11 December 2017.
+This repository contains all the slides and material from the Deep Learning Bootcamp being held at CMSD in University of Hyderabad from 11 December 2017.